Kolossion/ip-geo-finder/README.md

 ## Running

 `docker-compose up` will run both applications and allow you to access the front-end from `localhost:3000`.
-I was unfortunately unable to get development while the containers are running working due to my lack of knowledge around Docker volumes.
-Each individual piece can be run from their respective folders. `ip-geo-api` uses `node ./index.js` and `ip-geo-ui`
+I was unfortunately unable to get the containers to hot-reload when files are changed due to my lack of knowledge around Docker volumes.
+Each individual piece can be run from their respective folders.
+Both projects use `npm start` to run in development mode.
+Running things this way will allow for hot-reloading on both the API and the UI.

 Note that if running the applications individually, they will have to have their own `.env` files.
 These files are provided with default values in the repository.

+## Testing

+Currently only the API has tests.
+They can be run using `npm test`.
+These tests check for the basic cases around the `/location/:ip` endpoint: Valid, Invalid formatting (basically anything not an IP address), and Not in DB.